Best of the Northumberland Coastal Path

 - Additional nights before, during or after your walk.

 The Northumberland Coastal Path is available from April to September.
+Traditionally, April and May have been the most popular time of the year to walk the route, as the theory goes that the weather is better.
+However, in our opinion, anywhere between April and September should offer a wonderful experience.
 Please try to avoid staying in Warkworth over the weekend as some accommodations will not take a one night stay.

 Getting to Alnmouth is easy with Newcastle and Edinburgh being the nearest airports.
 Alnmouth has its own railway station, as well as Berwick-upon-Tweed and Morpeth.
 Alnmouth can be reached from London Kings Cross in 3,5 hours (direct train) or it is possible to change over in York or Newcastle.
 Please see National Rail UK for more information, timetables and tickets.

 Upon arrival in Alnmouth, an included taxi transfer will bring you to your accommodation in Warkworth.

 Your trip along the Northumberland Coast ends in Berwick-upon-Tweed.
 This seaside town is connected to the East Coast mainline and regular trains whisk you back to London (4h), Newcastle (45m), Manchester (3h30m) or Edinburgh (45m).
 For more information, tickets and timetables please visit National Rail UK.